 Styrofoam take-out containers are no fun for the environment.
-They are incredibly common forms of plastic pollution (when they aren’t taking up space in landfills) and are composed of a combination of toxic chemicals that can end up in both our bodies and those of animals that accidentally ingest them.
-You can avoid contributing to Styrofoam pollution by planning ahead and taking your own reusable containers with you when eating out.
+They are incredibly common forms of plastic Pollution (when they aren’t taking up space in landfills) and are composed of a combination of toxic chemicals that can end up in both our bodies and those of animals that accidentally ingest them.
+You can avoid contributing to Styrofoam Pollution by planning and taking your own reusable containers with you when eating out.

 7. Reduce Plastic Packaging